Last Updated on September 20, 2023

 Helcim merchant charges a customer with a $100 purchase, and it has a $0.75 payment processing fee.
 If this gets voided, that customer gets $100 back, and the merchant doesn't pay Helcim anything.
 However, if this gets refunded after batch settlement, the customer will still get $100, but the merchant will see a bill of $0.75 cents for that transaction on their statement.

-You can learn more about the benefits of ACH payments and how they work here.
+You can learn more about the ACH advantage and how this type of payment works in our article here

 That said, if you are still wondering why your payment didn't go through as intended and how to fix it, we will help you understand ACH returns next.